 General definition of a sport

-A sport is generally defined as a competitive physical activity that requires skill, and discipline, and often involves an element of physical exertion.
+A sport is generally defined as a competitive physical activity that requires skill and discipline.
+It often involves physical exertion.
 Sports typically have a set of rules or customs and are often played for enjoyment or as a means to improve physical fitness.

 How bodybuilding fits within the definition of a sport

-Bodybuilding shares several characteristics with traditional sports, making it a strong candidate for classification as a sport.
+Bodybuilding shares several characteristics with traditional sports.
+This makes it a strong candidate for classification as a sport.
 These characteristics include:

-Considering these factors, bodybuilding aligns with the general definition of a sport due to its competitive nature, the need for skill development, and the physical effort involved.
+Bodybuilding aligns with the general definition of a sport.
+This is due to its competitive nature, the need for skill development, and the physical effort involved.

 History of Competitive Bodybuilding